nodejs/node-addon-examples/website/docs/build-tools/node-pre-gyp.md

 next: build-tools.prebuild
 ---

 ## Introduction

 One of the limitations of implementing native add-on modules is that at some point they need to be compiled and linked.
 In the absence of a downloadable binary, each user of a native add-on will need to compile and link the module.
 This requires each user to have the necessary C/C++ build tools installed.

 An alternative is for the native add-on maintainer to pre-build binaries for supported platforms and architectures and to upload these binaries to a location where users can download them.

 This is the specific solution offered by [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).

-> Note that N-API support was added to node-pre-gyp in version 0.8.0.
+> Note that Node-API support was added to node-pre-gyp in version 0.8.0.

-> [prebuild](prebuild.html) is an alternative tool that addresses this same issue.
+> [prebuild](prebuild) is an alternative tool that addresses this same issue.

-This page describes the modifications required to an N-API add-on module in order for it to support node-pre-gyp.
+This page describes the modifications required to an Node-API add-on module in order for it to support node-pre-gyp.

 ## Amazon S3

 By default, node-pre-gyp uploads generated binaries to the [Amazon Web Services (AWS) S3](https://aws.amazon.com/s3/) service.

 > The separate [node-pre-gyp-github](https://github.com/bchr02/node-pre-gyp-github) module implements publishing binaries to GitHub.
 Its use is beyond the scope of this tutorial.

 ### Amazon S3 Requirements

 Three things are required before uploading binaries to Amazon S3:

 1. An Amazon Web Services account.

 2. An AWS login that permits uploading to Amazon S3.

 3. An [Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) to which the AWS login is permitted to upload objects.

 Creating these items is covered on the [Amazon Web Services](https://aws.amazon.com) pages.

 ### AWS Credentials